Study Māori media with us and gain insight into the fast-paced media industry, as well as a sound understanding of te reo me ngā tikanga Māori.

 You develop your teamwork skills by creating a film, including producing, directing, editing and post-production with a strong Māori or indigenous theme.

 In Year 3, you focus on developing research techniques and advanced technical skills in preparation for your workplace experience (the Work Integrated Learning course) in your last semester.

 Your workplace experience is a great opportunity to apply the knowledge and theory you’ve learnt in the classroom.

 Recent placements included:

-In addition to the above papers you also need to undertake electives.
-We encourage you to choose Māori development and te reo Māori papers for your electives, as they cover skills that are crucial for a career in Māori media.
+In addition to the above courses you also need to undertake electives.
+We encourage you to choose Māori development and te reo Māori courses for your electives, as they cover skills that are crucial for a career in Māori media.

 Find out more about industry trends, job descriptions and what employers may be looking for.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.